 FSC is widely considered the best forestry certification program, although industry groups tend to consider it too strict—and environmentalists, too lax.
 The nonprofit was started by environmental groups in 1993.

-Downside of FSC: Because it’s harder to achieve, it’s harder to find in the store.
-But it’s worth the extra effort, because consumer demand can help it spread to a broader audience.
+The downside of FSC: Because it’s harder to achieve, it’s harder to find in the store.
+But it’s worth the extra effort because consumer demand can help it spread to a broader audience.
 Just allow yourself some extra time to locate products, says Building Green, a company that educates building professionals on green certifications.